gw1urf/gzipchunk/README.md

 with a "data" argument (possibly with a repeat count).
 If the "data" argument is a bytes object or a string, it gets added to the compression stream, compressing on the fly.
-If it's another "GzipChunk" object, then that the current object's stream gets a "reset" added, then the add() object's compressed data gets added.
+If it's another "GzipChunk" object, then the current object's stream gets a "reset" added, then the add() object's compressed data gets added.

 So you could do something like: